-Understanding Society ial Add HH CkL Person To say thank you for your participation, NatCen promises to send you: x £10 voucher(s) x £5 voucher(s) You do not have to do anything to clai automatically and you should receive received the voucher by then, please team on Freephone 0808 168 1356.
-Once again, thank you for taking part Your interviewer, Understanding Society Date P1183009
+Understanding Society Serial Add HH CkL Person To say thank you for your participation, NatCen promises to send you: x £10 voucher(s) x £5 voucher(s) You do not have to do anything to claim your voucher.
+It will be sent to you automatically and you should receive it within 10 days.
+If you have not received the voucher by then, please contact a member of the Understanding Society team on Freephone 0808 168 1356.
+Once again, thank you for taking part.
+Your interviewer, Understanding Society Date P1183009